ying-li-python/DNA-analyze/README.md

 # DNA analysis for primer construction

-Tired of performing DNA sequence requirements for primer construction by hand?
-This folder contains a Python script that reports the length, %GC content, and reverse complementary sequence of a DNA sequence.
+Tired of creating primers by hand?
+It's time-consuming because primers need to have specific requirements to be efficient for DNA seqeuncing or PCR/qPCR.

+Luckily, there is a Python program that will tell you whether your primer sequence meets the criteria for efficiency.

 ## Getting Started
 You will need to download this folder, and in command line, route to this folder using cd command and run this script.